When your unborn baby is diagnosed with a chromosomal anomaly or disability: your feelings

 The staff will support you through this period, until you can get support services in the broader community, if that’s what you need and want.

 If you choose to terminate the pregnancy, the right health professionals will ensure this happens with sensitivity and care.

 The termination method will depend on the stage of pregnancy:

 - Early in pregnancy, termination is performed under general anaesthetic, and you usually go home the same day.
 This type of termination is usually done up to around 14 weeks of pregnancy.

-- Later in pregnancy, termination involves labour being induced and you giving birth in hospital.
+- Later in pregnancy, termination involves induction of labour and giving birth in hospital.
 This might take 1-3 days, and your baby might be born dead or might live briefly after birth.
 If your labour has been induced, you’ll be able to spend some time with your baby after birth and create memories like photographs or footprints.

-Following a termination, you’ll see an obstetrician or GP for follow-up care to check your physical and emotional recovery.
+Following a termination, you’ll see a doctor for follow-up care to check your physical and emotional recovery.